Kalama, Washington: Historic buildings

 St. Joseph's Catholic Parish was built in 1874, around the same time the railroad between Kalama and Tacoma first became operational.
-This was the first and only Catholic Parish in Kalama.
+This was the first and only Catholic parish in Kalama.

 Geography

 According to Cowlitz County GIS data, the total incorporated area for the city of Kalama is 3.83 sqmi.

 Highway access to Kalama is provided by Exit 27, Exit 30, and Exit 32 from I-5.
-The industrial district is along the river front while the business district is on the east side of I-5.
+The industrial district is along the riverfront while the business district is on the east side of I-5.
 Residential areas are up the hill to the east and on the cliffs above town, portions of which have dramatic views overlooking the Columbia River.
 The busy Portland-Seattle rail connection parallels I-5 to the west on double tracks (or more) all the way through town.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Kalama has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.